DarkIce000/Glance-chrome-extension/README.md

 # README

-# To-Do List With Weather Widget And Inspirational Quotes
+# Glance : To-Do List With Weather Widget And Inspirational Quotes

 This is a chrome Extension that manages your tasks as well as motivating you with a new inspirational quote whenever you open the extension.